Birds: List, Amazing Facts & Silent Stories

 /ˈɡoʊldˌfɪntʃ/

-• A goldfinch perched on the sunflower eating seeds.
+Yellow goldfinch perched on a sunflower head eating seeds

 Swallow